-One of the things that distinguishes 4-H from other programs and makes us strong is the role of volunteers.
+One of the things that distinguishes 4-H from other youth programs and makes our organization strong is the role of volunteers.
 All 4-H clubs must have an adult leader.
 Historically, 4-H has relied upon volunteers to fill this role.
-Volunteers have been an integral part of the success of 4-H since the 1920's.
+Volunteers have been an integral part of the success of 4-H since the 1920s.
 A 4-H volunteer is anyone who is not paid through the Cooperative Extension system.
 4-H volunteers are adults and older youth who serve as club leaders, project leaders, camp counselors, etc. Some volunteer leaders work directly with youth and others serve as trainers and mentors.

 Adult volunteers play an important role in the 4-H program.
 Volunteers coordinate local community clubs and help to plan and conduct local, regional, state, and national 4-H events.
 Over 600,000 teen and adult volunteers share their time and talents with 4-H youth.
 They volunteer on a continuum, from club leaders who may devote many hours per week to 4-H, to event organizers who may volunteer for one specific event per year.